nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 ## Who we are

 We’re a small group of photographers, videographers, photo editors, developers and designers in the NPR newsroom who make visual journalism.
 (Yeah, NPR is a radio thing, and yeah, it's weird sometimes.)
-Check out [latest stuff](https://twitter.com/nprviz)!
+Check out our [latest stuff](https://twitter.com/nprviz)!

 ## Why we’re doing this